benjso/team_project-2/team_project_2.md

 2. Issues to solve:
 Multi-classification issue: Predict the salary bins/buckets at 10000 intervals.
-Regression issue: Use availalbe predictors to predict the target value Salary.
+Regression issue: Use available predictors to predict the target value Salary.

 3. Approach used to solve the issue and reason

 (1) Pipeline approach to solve the multi-classification issue

-(2) Deep learning embeddings model to solve the regression issue
+(2) Deep learning embedding model to solve the regression issue

    Reason to use this approach apply the knowledge and skills learned in the ML sessions.
-Also in the dataset, there are too many categorical values.
-For example, there are 94 values for country and around 3500 values for job titles.
-Embeddings approach is a good way to solve the issue with many categorical values.
+Also in the dataset, there are many categorical values.
+For example, there are 95 values for country and around 3500 values for job titles.
+Embedding approach is a good way to solve the issue with many categorical values.

 (3) Neural Network model to solve the regression issue